wilsonjefferson/DSSC_AP/lectures/readme.md

 - Programming: Principles and Practice using C++ (Second Edition), Bjarne Stroustrup, Addison-Wesley 2014, ISBN 978-0-321-99278-9

 - The C++ Programming Language, Bjarne Stroustrup, Addison-Wesley 2013, ISBN 978-0321563842

+- Fluent Pyhton.
+Clear, concise, and effective programming, Luciano Ramalho, O'Reilly 2015, ISBN 978-1-491-946000-8

 ## Locations
 - Lecture room is 128-129 in the main SISSA building in via Bonomea 265.
-- On Nov 19, 2019  Dec 12, 2019 the lectures will be held in room 128-129, main SISSA building in via Bonomea 265.

 ## How to get the material
 ### Non-experienced git users